Sotto Linguine alla Bottarga [CLOSED]

 House-made linguine showered with mullet roe makes for a savory meal.

 When Steve Samson starting focusing on Rossoblu, the new Bologna-style Italian restaurant he opened with wife/partner Dina in DTLA’s Fashion District, it was impossible for him to spend nearly as much time at their original restaurant: Sotto.
-Steve Samson is one of L.A.’s most talented Italian chefs, so this was no small absence.
-Combined with chef de cuisine Daniel Cutler’s departure to open Ronan on Melrose with wife Caitlin, Sotto’s kitchen had two big holes to fill.
-Samson promoted Craig Towe to chef de cuisine, and at a dinner that celebrated their 7½ year anniversary, his orchestration of several classic dishes proved hat Sotto is still going strong in Beverlywood.
+Steve Samson is one of the most talented Italian chefs in Los Angeles, so this was no small absence.
+Combined with chef de cuisine Daniel Cutler’s departure to open Ronan on Melrose Avenue with wife Caitlin, Sotto’s kitchen had two big holes to fill.
+Samson promoted Craig Towe to chef de cuisine.
+At a recent dinner that celebrated the restaurant’s 7½ year anniversary, Chef Towe orchestrated several classic dishes and proved that Sotto is still going strong in Beverlywood.

 Linguine alla Bottarga ($26) was a particularly good plate, featuring a carefully coiffed tower of house-made pasta that delivered good bite.
-Towe’s team tossed the linguine with tangy lemon juice, spicy chile flakes, bright parsley, and crispy breadcrumbs and finished with umami-rich cured mullet roe that’s grated before serving.
+Chef Towe’s team tossed the linguine with tangy lemon juice, spicy chile flakes, bright parsley, and crispy breadcrumbs and finished with umami-rich cured mullet roe that they grated before serving.

 Tags: